Skip to main content

 • Formatting with f-strings

-Everything below will be used over and over again as we work through this session.
+Everything above will be used over and over again as we work through this session.